turbaevsky/indicators/doc/PI_DB_TS.md

 ##### Submit tab

-Going to the Submit tab data promoter can select the units which data to be send to the Regional Centres for cheching and promotion.
+Going to the Submit tab data promoter can select the units which data to be send to the Regional Centres for checking and promotion.
 The data selection menu is the following. ![submit](pic/submit.png)

-_Do NOT_ forget to press _Save_ button wheb operation completed.
+_Do NOT_ forget to press _Save_ button when operation completed.

 ##### Indicator Calculator